 For example, if I was going to use the author box to generate leads, I would use something like –

 “Yaro Starak is the author of the Blog Profits Blueprint, a free report you can download instantly to learn how to make $10,000 a month, from only blogging 2 hours per day.
 You can access the report from here – http://www.blogprofitsblueprint.com”

 I recommend offering something like this that has only one link to click (focus is important), not too much text, a clear and tangible benefit and offer, that leads the reader to your best first impression.

 I derive the most value from my email list, hence I promote my report as the opt-in benefit for joining my list.
 You might prefer to promote a different page or offer of your own.

 2. Use Case Studies and Stories

-You may have noticed many of the best articles on EJ, based on audience response, are when I explain what I do or what someone else does, to get a result.
+You may have noticed many of the best articles on my blog, based on audience response, are when I explain what I do or what someone else does, to get a result.

 3. Be Specific, Avoid Generic Advice

 Continuing on from the previous point, whenever you teach or tell stories avoid being generic.
 People like it when you say things like –